Author: Stuart Powell

 - Additional Limits of Liability for Coverages A, B, C and D (HO 04 11).
 This endorsement allows the policyholder to purchase the necessary amount of additional limit for Coverage A to equal the property's replacement costs after the loss.
 Increasing Coverage A automatically increases Coverages B, C and D when this endorsement is attached; or

 - Specified Additional Amount of Insurance for Coverage A (HO 04 20).
-This endorsement allows the policyholder to buy up to a specified percentage of the Coverage A limit only.
-If the specified limit is 25% and the policy Limit of Insurance for Coverage A is $300,000 then in the event of inadequate insurance after a loss the policyholder would have the option to buy the necessary additional coverage limit for replacement cost up to $75,000.
+This endorsement grants the policyholder the ability to access an additional percentage of the Coverage A limit to cover a loss.
 Two percentage options are available, 25% and 50%, but some carriers may not allow the use of the 50% option.

 Of the two, the Additional Limits of Liability for Coverages A, B, C and D is the preferred option because it allows the insured to purchase whatever additional amount is necessary and all other coverage limits increase in relation to the new Coverage A limit.
 However, some homeowners' insurance carriers will not use the HO 04 11, limiting the insured to only the HO 04 20.